-Samuel Angwenyi, Project Officer - Deployment, AATF speaking with farmers during a field day to showcase MLN resistant varieties at an MLN demonstration site in Narok, Kenya
+Samuel Angwenyi, Project Officer - Deployment, AATF speaking with farmers during a field day to showcase MLN resistant varieties at an MLN demonstration site in Narok, Kenya technology to farmers in South Africa.

 The TAAT Maize Compact trained 14 seed companies in Zambia and Zimbabwe on seed treatment with Fortenza Duo (FD), covering dosage, mixing of the chemical, machine calibration and stewardship requirements for sustainable use of the seed treatment chemical.